Piedmont Airlines Flight 349: Accident

-The aircraft was on an instrument landing system (ILS) approach to Charlottesville–Albemarle Airport inbound from Washington National Airport.
-While performing an inbound turn the aircraft crashed into Bucks Elbow Mountain at 2600 ft.
+The aircraft was on an instrument landing system (ILS) approach to Charlottesville–Albemarle Airport, after taking off from Washington National Airport.
+While performing an inbound turn towards the runway, the wing clipped the ground, and the aircraft struck the ground on Bucks Elbow Mountain at 2600 ft.

 Investigation

 The subsequent investigation determined the cause of the accident to be:

 A navigational omission which resulted in a lateral course error that was not detected and corrected through precision instrument flying procedures.
 A contributing factor to the accident may have been pre-occupation of the captain resulting from mental stress.

 Opposing view

 The Air Line Pilots Association conducted its own investigation and came to a very different conclusion.
 Rather than missing the one turn on their flight, the pilot and co-pilot, according to ALPA, may have been led astray by faulty radio beacons.
 The ALPA report, citing numerous instances of an intermittent signal at the beacon for the Charlottesville airport, found that the beacon for a private field in Hagerstown, Maryland, could have overridden and caused the collision with the mountain.